yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed PortalPreferences' Preferences Field
+### Removed com.liferay.portal.kernel.model.PortalPreferences Methods getPreferences and setPreferences
 - **Date:** 2020-Mar-31
 - **JIRA Ticket:** [LPS-124338](https://issues.liferay.com/browse/LPS-124338)

 #### What changed?

-`PortalPreferences` preferences are now stored in the PortalPreferenceValue table.
+`PortalPreferences` preferences are now stored in the `PortalPreferenceValue` table.

 #### Who is affected?

-This affects you if you are directly getting or setting the `PortalPreferences` preferences field.
+This affects you if you are directly getting or setting portal preferences via `com.liferay.portal.kernel.model.PortalPreferences` methods `getPreferences` or `setPreferences`.

 #### How should I update my code?

-Use `PortalPreferencesLocalService` to access the `javax.portlet.PortletPreferences` API which can be used for getting and setting the preferences.
+Access `javax.portlet.PortalPreferences` instances via `PortalPreferencesLocalService`.
+Get and set preferences using the `javax.portlet.PortalPreferences` API.

 #### Why was this change made?

-This will make it so that queries can be run against preference keys and values without using `like` queries, simplifies future upgrades, and reduces storage requirements.
+This change simplifies upgrades, reduces storage requirements, and supports querying preferences without using the `like` operator.

 ---------------------------------------